AlexxNB/svelte-docs/docs_src/src/pages/writing/routing.md

 ```

 You can make links anywhere in your docs with URL part based on file hierarchy.
-For example, if you want to link to the `src/pages/components/button.md` you should use this href attribute for the `a` element - `components/button`.
-Or in markdown - `[Button](component/button)`.
+For example, if you want create link to the `src/pages/components/button.md` use `components/button` as a href attribute of the `a` element - `components/button`.
+Or in markdown write - `[Button](component/button)`.